Saudi Arabia: Maintaining the Vision

 October 23rd, 2020

-With the US presidential election less than two weeks away, our latest publication Issue #129 analyses the implications of the results on US foreign policy towards MENA.
-During his first term, President Donald Trump has made radical moves in the region via his "deal f the century" and by pursuing a strategy of "maximum pressure on Iran, including through its regional acolytes.
-Should Trump win re-election, we expect his administration to continue in its attempt to size down Iran’s regional influence via pressure on the regime and economy.
-But even if he is defeated, Donald Trump’s policies will remain in force during the ‘lame duck’ window before a new administration is sworn in on January 20.
+With the US presidential election less than two weeks away, our latest publication Issue #129 analyses the implications of US foreign policy towards MENA.
+During his first term, President Donald Trump has made radical moves in the region via his "deal of the century" and by pursuing a strategy of "maximum pressure on Iran", including through its regional acolytes.
+Should Trump win re-election, we expect his administration to continue in its attempt to size down Iran's regional influence via pressure on the regime and economy.
+But even if he is defeated, Donald Trump's policies will remain in force during the 'lame duck' window before a new administration is sworn in on January 20.
 Policy decisions made during this timeframe might not be easily undone under a Biden administration.

 There is no standard script for what might follow if Trump refused to concede.
-We, however do not rule out his liberal use of executive orders to effect foreign policy, which would probably be targeted at Iran.
+We, however do not rule our his liberal use of executive orders to effect foreign policy, which would probably be targeted at Iran.
 Meanwhile, a White House led by Democrat Joe Biden could bring back elements of foreign policy we saw during the Obama administration, including US disengagement.
-We discuss Biden’s foreign policy goals towards Iran and the rest of the region, and the implications of his decisions on the Israeli-centric goals we witnessed under Trump.
+We discuss Biden's foreign policy goals towards Iran and the rest of the region, and the implications of his decisions on the Israeli-centric goals we witnessed under Trump.
 Given that Biden made re-joining the JCPOA an integral part of his campaign platform, we expect the potential return of Iran to global oil markets to result in an oil glut.

 While the unfolding geopolitical power play is likely to prolong instability, there is room for US-MENA trade to expand.
 Despite global trade slowing down due to the pandemic, the new regional normalisation accords could pave the way for new trade markets for the region with the US.
 We are already witnessing talks around the potential sale of US defence aircraft to the UAE.
-However, with US military presence retreating and bilateral relations with regional players redefined, the stage is set for MENA to continue its pivot eastward toward Asia, with China becoming a central new player in the region.
+However, with US military presence retreating and bilateral relations with regional players redefined, the stage is set for MENA to continue its pivot eastward toward Asia, with China becoming a central player in the region.

 Interested to learn more about our analysis on the US election and its impact on the MENA region?
-Please reach to our analyst team to discuss and gain access to the full publication, at email@example.com
+Please reach to our analyst team to discuss and gain access to the full publication at firstname.lastname@example.org

 The MENA Green Finance Frontier